 Even with net releases, the rent rarely changes because you're paying for specific things.
 However, some things are variable, such as maintenance.
 One month, you might pay more because a machine broke down, while the next month had little maintenance other than normal issues.

-Rent Can Increase with the Life of the Lease
+Rent Can Increase

 In most cases, gross commercial leases let the landlord make rent escalations at particular intervals to cover those variable costs.
 Sometimes, the increases get tied to actual costs and only increase when expenses go up, such as property taxes.
 With that, the escalation could occur regularly and be a fixed amount that follows the movements of third-party indicators, such as the Consumer Price Index.